Y0Coss/docs-fork/pages/web_cloud/web_hosting/diagnostic_request_blocked/guide.en-gb.md

 The “Your request has been blocked” page may appear for a number of reasons (non-exhaustive list):

-- The request is made from an unupdated Internet browser (Firefox, Chrome, Safari, Edge, etc.).
+- The request is made from an unupdated web browser (Firefox, Chrome, Safari, Edge, etc.).
 - A very large number of requests, similar or not, are made in an extremely short time.
 - The request attempts to perform unauthorized actions on the shared infrastructure where your web hosting plan is located.